Skip to main content

 Check initial states programmatically:

-private InitialStates initialStates;
+private final InitialStates initialStates;

-private StateMemory stateMemory;
+private final StateMemory stateMemory;

 // Get registered initial states